zextras/tech-doc/source/carbonio-ce/installation.rst

             Safely skip this step.

-Once all these steps have been successfully accomplished, you can proceed to install |community| packages, either on a :ref:`Single-Server <single-server-install>` or a :ref:`Multi-Server
+Once all these steps have been successfully accomplished, you can proceed to install |ce| packages, either on a :ref:`Single-Server <single-server-install>` or a :ref:`Multi-Server
 <multi-server-install>` setup.